breandan/kotlingrad/README.md

 Kotlin𝛁 claims to eliminate certain runtime errors, but how do we know the proposed implementation is not incorrect?
 One method, borrowed from the Haskell community, is called property-based testing (PBT), closely related to [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing).
 Notable implementations include [QuickCheck](https://github.com/nick8325/quickcheck), [Hypothesis](https://github.com/HypothesisWorks/hypothesis) and [ScalaTest](http://www.scalatest.org/user_guide/property_based_testing) (ported to Kotlin in [KotlinTest](https://github.com/kotlintest/kotlintest)).
 PBT uses algebraic properties to verify the result of an operation by constructing semantically equivalent but syntactically distinct expressions, which should produce the same answer.
 Kotlin𝛁 uses two such equivalences to validate its AD implementation:

-* [Symbolic differentiation](https://en.wikipedia.org/wiki/Differentiation_rules): manually differentiate and compare the values returned on a subset of the domain with AD.
+* [Analytic differentiation](https://en.wikipedia.org/wiki/Differentiation_rules): manually differentiate and compare the values returned on a subset of the domain with AD.
 * [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of symbolic (differentiable) functions, comparing results of AD to FD.

 For example, consider the following test, which checks whether the manual derivative and the automatic derivative, when evaluated at a given point, are equal to each other within the limits of numerical precision: